 It may not be easy to do at first, but once you start to find a few great qualities, you'll find they start flowing out easier.

 This list will come in handy at a point when you might forget how great, capable and determined you really are.
 (This is especially important when that little negative nancy voice creeps in.)

+So, quick recap.
 Step 1: Do some soul-searching.
 Make a long list of all of your positive qualities.

-For example, let's take a look at some of the labels society in general throws at people. lazy, fat, ghetto, wannabe, preppy, hipster, and so forth.
+For example, let's take a look at some of the labels society in general throws at people: lazy, fat, ghetto, wannabe, preppy, hipster, and so forth.

 By assessing which aspects of your life are affected by these negative thinkings, you can set an action plan to create a more positive outlook, which leads to more positive behaviors.

 Now align your goals with your positive qualities.
 Start merging your new positives with your goals.